MacKLess/portfolio/README.md

 _Open a simple HTTP server in the top level of the cloned directory._

-_Then open your web browser of choice._
+_Then open your web browser of choice to http://MacKLess.github.io/portfolio ._

 ## Known Bugs